 Awareness is enhanced by:

-- effective content marketing on the top social media sites,
+- effective content marketing services on the top social media marketing,

 - collaborations with social media influencers, and

 - advertising on the top social media sites for business.

 How Do I Choose One Social Media Platform for My Business?

 To narrow down the scope of platforms, you’ll need to ask yourself the following:

 - Are you a B2B, B2C, or both?

 Facebook still reigns as one of the top social media sites for business.
 Most Americans use it daily, which continues to provide a platform for businesses to maximize visibility online.